kingjbradz/JordanBradley_T1A3/README.md

 #####***Read section***

 **4a)**
-After typing in 'read' in the options menu, a message asking the user whether they want to read 'chore types' or 'chore history' is displayed.
+After selecting 'read' in the options menu, a message asking the user whether they want to read 'chore types' or 'chore history' is displayed.

 **4b)**
 The user then types in the relevant item they wish to view.